 Come to a New Mexico PBS Science Café and view a clip of a PBS program and then join in a discussion with leaders in their field regarding the topics covered in the clip.

 New Mexico Museum of Natural History & Science

 1801 Mountain Rd NW

-Admission to the café is free, but a reservation is required.
-For more information, contact Rose Poston using the form below.
+Admission to the café is free, but a reservation through NMPBS is required.
 Seats are limited and available on a first-come, first-served basis.

 Interested in exploring how artists are helping to reduce waste?
 Attendees should explore the museum's newest exhibit, Sayaka Ganz-Reclaimed Creations, which features 3D sculptures of animals in motion.
 This art, by Japanese artist, Sayaka Ganz, has been created entirely with recycled plastic objects.
 Entrance to the exhibit is included with regular admission to the New Mexico Museum of Natural History & Science.